 Anne recalls attending Mass with her family one Sunday when a woman ran into church with a baby, screaming: “It’s his!
 It’s his!”: “She placed the baby on the altar and ran out again, shouting, ‘Don’t listen to him, he’s a liar!’”

-The priest later quietly left the parish, and became an attorney.
+The priest later quietly left the parish, and became a lawyer.

 By Holly Doan